What is ELECTRONIC FILING?

 - eFlex is the name of the electronic filing system being implemented in courts using the Contexte Case Management System.

-- Pulaski County Circuit Court is in the pilot phase for eFiling, which is expected to conclude in early 2013.
-Once the pilot phase is complete, the AOC will begin to implement eFlex in other courts using Contexte.
+- Pulaski County Circuit Court has completed the pilot phase for eFiling.
+The AOC has begun implementing eFlex in other courts using Contexte.

 eFlex users will be required to